pentandra/lifepreserver/content/blog/designing-for-open-access/index.markdown

 In the US the situation is a little different.
 Several attempts have been made to legislate open access, but there has been a lot of opposition and not all have been successful.
-In <span class="oldstyle">2008</span>, a bill was successfully[^NIH] passed that required all NIH-funded research be submitted to [PubMed Central](http://www.ncbi.nlm.nih.gov/pmc/), an open access repository for the biomedical and life sciences.
+In <span class="oldstyle">2008</span>, a bill was successfully passed[^NIH] that required all NIH-funded research be submitted to [PubMed Central](http://www.ncbi.nlm.nih.gov/pmc/), an open access repository for the biomedical and life sciences.
 Hoping to keep the momentum going, the [Federal Research Public Access Act](http://en.wikipedia.org/wiki/Federal_Research_Public_Access_Act)